Your marriage may be a long and happy one; but should the unthinkable happen and a separation occur, a prenuptial agreement can protect you.

 - The agreement does not prejudice the reasonable requirements of any children or family.

 - The contract includes terms that address non-marital, pre-owned assets.
 The more the agreement addresses unknown future assets, the more likely that the court will deem the agreement unfair.

 When drawing up your prenuptial agreement, you should start by setting the terms for how you wish to divide your possessions in the event that marriage breaks down.
 You may wish to define the terms of a financial settlement in the event of divorce.
 You could also set out which party should own what assets during the marriage.

 Do I need a prenuptial agreement?

 Do you or your partner have lots of assets?
 Or do you wish to protect a business, inheritance, or children from previous relationships?

-If you’re eager to have a pre-nuptial agreement that has a strong legal basis and protects your interests, you can get in touch.
+If you'd like to have a prenuptial agreement that has a strong legal basis and protects your interests, you can get in touch.